K. K. Nagar, Tiruchirappalli: Amenities

 K. K. Nagar has a Sub Registrar's Office for all demographic & registration purposes.
-There is a post office, sub-urban supermarkets such as Reliance Fresh, Food City, Kumudham Departmental Stores, a branch of the Padma fruit company & the Uzhavar Santhai discount vegetable market.
+There is a post office, and sub-urban supermarkets and many food outlets.
 There are a couple of parks owned and maintained by the TCC and a variety of temples, a church and a grand mosque.

-There are branded food outlets such as Oyalo, Ibaco (Arun Icecreams Pvt.
-Ltd) and Seekings Ice Cream parlour.
-K. K. Nagar houses educational institutions as the Acharya international school,Alpha Group of Institutions, Orchard school, Akara World School and The Periyar Manniyammai School & College. various private enterprises are consisting of an oil mill, several hotels, tailoring & boutiques, and retail outlets.it is a very good place for living in Trichy.
-Very peaceful and have Reliance Trends for shopping.
+Nagar houses educational institutions as the Acharya international school, Alpha Group of Institutions, Orchard school, Akara World School and The Periyar Manniyammai School & College.

 Demography

 The population of this area is about 30,000 as of 2013.
 The population of K.K.Nagar predominantly follows Hindu religion, but also a significant amount of Muslims are found as well as some Christians.